 After literally winning the lottery, 20-year-old Lance Corporal Henry Durham accepted the lump sum option, which netted him half of the grand prize.
 After taxes, getting caught up on child support payments, and paying off the interest –but not the principle!–on his 2008 Dodge Viper (which he bought after his last trip to Iraq, for only 25% interest), Durham was left with exactly $4.2 million in cash.
 And what did he do with it?
 Exactly what you’d think.

 Article 107 News was granted an exclusive interview with the suddenly-civilian Mr. Durham, who agreed to meet us in the Jacuzzi of his $10,000-a-night room at the swanky Trump Tower Hotel in downtown New York City.
-“I always play the numbers that correspond with the ages of women I had sex with over the three years I’ve been in the Corps,” the former Lance Corporal explained, outlining his reasoning for always selecting the numbers 16, 17, 26, 49, 63.
+“I always play the numbers that correspond with the ages of women I had sex with over the three years I’ve been in the Corps,” the former Lance Corporal explained.
+He then outlined his reasoning for always selecting the numbers 16, 17, 26, 49, 63.
 While strange, this technique paid off handsomely for young Mr. Dunham, who summed up his life philosophy as “YOLO, bitches!”

 On his last official day in the Marine Corps, Lance Corporal Durham was expected to do maintenance on his military vehicle, an M1151, also known as an “uparmored Hummer.”

-“I told them ‘no way am I doing that, the only Hummers I’m into these days are the ones that come on two legs, know what I mean?'” he says, recalling the incident.
+“I told them ‘no way am I doing that.
+The only Hummers I’m into these days are the ones that come on two legs, know what I mean?'” he said, recalling the incident.
 “So instead of doing (preventive maintenance checks and services) on my M1151, I just signed a statement of charges for that bitch.
-Best $220,ooo I ever spent in my life!”
+Best $220,ooo I ever spent!”